jessepav/lacygoill-wiki-backup/vim/debug.md

 # Todo

-If  your Vim  is  slow, but  you  don't know  exactly  which function/plugin  is responsible, you can still use `:prof` to find it out:
+If  your Vim  is  slow, but  you  don't know  exactly  which function/plugin  is responsible, you can still use `:profile` to find it out:

-    :prof start /tmp/profile.log
+    :profile start /tmp/profile.log
-    :prof func *
+    :profile func *
-    :prof file *
+    :profile file *
     " At this point do slow actions
-    :prof pause
+    :profile pause
-    :noa qall!
+    :noautocmd quitall!

 Source: <https://stackoverflow.com/a/12216578/9780968>